Al Gomes: Bandwagon

-In 1986, inspired by the Band Aid project, Gomes conceived the Bandwagon project with publicist Jamie Kurtis, and co-wrote and executive produced the three-song benefit recording, "Three Sides of Hunger" featuring "Surrender to Serenity" performed by co-writer Jim Beaupre, "Where Homes Is" performed by co-writers Mark Cutler and John Cafferty, and "A Piece of Our Hearts" (co-written with Mark Bram and Jamie Kurtis), performed by a 150-person celebrity chorus consisting of musicians, journalists (including MTV Networks executive producer Bill Flanagan), TV broadcasters, politicians, and the heads of human service agencies.
+In 1986, inspired by Sir Bob Geldof's Band Aid and Live Aid projects, Gomes conceived the Bandwagon project with publicist Jamie Kurtis, and co-wrote and executive produced the three-song benefit recording, "Three Sides of Hunger" featuring "Surrender to Serenity" performed by co-writer Jim Beaupre, "Where Homes Is" performed by co-writers Mark Cutler and John Cafferty, and "A Piece of Our Hearts" (co-written with Mark Bram and Jamie Kurtis), performed by a 150-person celebrity chorus consisting of musicians, journalists (including MTV Networks executive producer Bill Flanagan), TV broadcasters, politicians, and the heads of human service agencies.
 Soloists on "A Piece of Our Hearts" included Cheryl Wheeler, and Belly and L7’s Gail Greenwood.
-All three songs received widespread radio airplay including "A Piece of Our Hearts," which was played simultaneously on dozens of radio stations on December 10, 1986 at 10:15 am EST.
+All three songs received widespread radio airplay including "A Piece of Our Hearts", which was played simultaneously on dozens of radio stations on December 10, 1986 at 10:15 am EST.

 Gomes also produced two sold-out televised Bandwagon benefit concerts.
-Bandwagon’s goal was to elevate awareness of the plight of the poor in America and raise monies for American agencies that aid the hungry and homeless.
-For his efforts, Gomes went on to win The Jefferson Award from the Jacqueline Kennedy Onassis Foundation for Outstanding Public Service, joining past recipients Oprah Winfrey and Bob Hope.
+Bandwagon's goal was to elevate awareness of the plight of the poor in America and raise monies for American agencies that aid the hungry and homeless.
+For his efforts, Gomes went on to win The Jefferson Award from the Jacqueline Kennedy Onassis Foundation for Outstanding Public Service, joining past recipients Oprah Winfrey, President Jimmy Carter, Bob Hope, Paul Newman, and Harry Belafonte.

 Big Noise

 In 1990, Gomes, along with A. Michelle, founded Big Noise, an award-winning international music production, artist development, and music promotion and publicity firm.
-Gomes has assisted with the release of 400+ recordings of diverse musical genres by superstar and independent recording artists.
+Gomes has assisted with the release of 900+ recordings of diverse musical genres by superstar and independent recording artists.
 He has managed many of the projects from concept to completion including helping the artist set a budget for each project, choice of the artist's material and producer, hands-on A&R direction in the studio, art direction of recording package, manufacturing of finished CD, and the publicity, marketing and distribution of the release.
 Gomes also assists with the branding of an artist, image, their business strategy and decisions, and the overall direction of their career.

-Along with landing contracts for his artists with record companies and management firms, Gomes' creative work and marketing campaigns have earned his artists a total of five Grammy Award wins and ten Grammy Award nominations.
+Along with landing contracts for his artists with record companies and management firms, Gomes' creative work and marketing campaigns have earned his artists a total of six Grammy Award wins and ten Grammy Award nominations.